weiningZhang/shadowdp/README.md

 * Use `Lap` as a function that draws laplace noise.
 It takes 2 parameters, first being the scale factor and second being the annotation for this random variable (as we discussed in the paper).

+* The first 3 function parameters must be `float epsilon`, `int size`, `float q[]` (order must be preserved but names can vary) which means the privacy budget, the size of input queries, and the query variable, respectively.

 Otherwise it will raise exceptions.

 See `examples/original/noisymax.c` as an example for the annotations.

+### Non-linear rewrite
+Due to the non-linear issues of CPA-Checker (discussed in Section 6.1 of our paper), CPA-Checker cannot directly verify the transformed code of `Gap Sparse Vector` / `Partial Sum` / `Prefix Sum` / `Smart Sum`.

+Thus we took 2 different approaches (rewrite assertions and setting epsilon to 1) to work around this issue, discussed in Section 6.1 and 6.2 in our paper.

+In our benchmark we used `epsilon = 1` approach to automatically verify the algorithms, we include all transformed code including the rewrite version (with suffix `_rewrite`) in `examples/transformed` folder for references.
+Run `bash scripts/verify.sh` to verify them all.

 ## Install Manually